Advent of Code 2024 Day 4 – Ceres Search

 For my solution, I went a bit overboard with the code needed, so there are a few functions that I will be explaining.
 But first let’s start with the pseudocode to solve the problem:

-2. For every coordinate in the grid, check if the word XMAS can be formed in any direction (horizontal, vertical, diagonal, and reverse diagonal), starting from that coordinate.
+XMAScan be formed in any direction (horizontal, vertical, diagonal, and reverse diagonal), starting from that coordinate. - If the word

 Starting with step 1, let’s read the input file and store the word search in a 2D list.